WallHuynh/chat-app/README.md

 # About chat-app

-This project had been created by me, WallHuynh.
+This project had been created by me, WallHuynh - HUYNHPHUCTUONG.

 ## What technologies and frameworks that I'm using in this project?

 - create-react-app
 - firebase: firestore, authentication, storage, cloud functions
 - antd for building UI, styled-components for styling and modify UI

 ## What about features?

 - Chat with friends
 - Register or login by gmail and facebook
 - Modify account, find-add-remove friends, etc...
   Some features are still be updating

 # Thank you so much for reading my source code :)

+# Link my project's site: https://wallhuynh-chatapp.netlify.app/login

 # Getting Started with Create React App